 Debt collectors are at you constantly with threats of imminent imprisonment, wage attachment, bank levy, and seizure of personal property.
 The biggest thing to bear in mind here is that if a collection agency (as opposed to a law firm) is telling you this, it is a lie!
 They are just playing on your ignorance of the law and your fear.

-First, the collection agency has to throw in the towell on trying to collect it themselves and refer the claim to a lawyer for suit.
+The collection agency has to throw in the towel on trying to collect it themselves and refer the claim to a lawyer for suit.
 This is something they are reluctant to do, because it means that they get less of a fee (they have to share it with the law firm).
 However, if they do not do this, all of those nasty consequences with which they are threatening you will not happen.

 This can take up to 30 days to happen (send out the claim, law firm receives and reviews, then opens a file).
 If the law firm then sends out a demand letter prior to suit, that can mean up to 30 days more.

 Next, the lawyer files a lawsuit against you.
 Contrary to what many people may believe, if you are sued, you will know it (unless you throw out your mail without opening it or never answer the door).

 Once you receive it (a document called a "summons and complaint"), you have 35 days in which to file an answer with the court and copy the creditor's attorney.
 At this point, you should consult with a lawyer, as you may have defenses to this lawsuit that would either void the debt if successful or reduce the amount significantly.